Viavi Solutions

 impact: if costs stay sticky, the raised estimates lose credibility and the stock loses one of its main supports.

-valuation compresses toward consensus
+Valuation compresses toward consensus

 The midpoint target is $24 against a $29.24 stock, while the high target shown here is $35.
 That leaves more room down to consensus than up to the optimistic case.